VicenteYago/deployingMLinR/README.md

-# Deploying Machine Learning in R : from package building to REST services.
+# Deploying ML models in R : from package building to REST services.

 ## Pre-requisitos